Soapdish: Reception

 On Rotten Tomatoes the film has an approval rating of 74% based on reviews from 42 critics, with an average rating of 6/10.
 The site's critical consensus states, "Soapdish may not be as addictive as the serialized dramas it's spoofing, but a talented cast helps make this affectionate sendup feel fresh."
 On Metacritic the film has a score of 65 out of 100 based on 19 reviews, indicating "generally favorable reviews".
 Audiences surveyed by CinemaScore gave the film a grade "A−" on scale of A to F.

 Rita Kempley, writing for The Washington Post, called it "pure joy, a lemon-fresh spoof of daytime drama that does the dishing and may even soften your hands.
 An uproarious look behind the scenes of a fictional soap opera, it soaks the conventions of the genre with unfailing zest to leave a shine so bright you can see your face in it - art mirroring life and all that."
 Roger Ebert gave the film three-and-a-half stars and called it "the kind of movie that is a balancing act, really."
 Entertainment Weekly critic Owen Gleiberman gave it a letter grade of C− and said that it "makes the tackiness of soap operas seem far more desperate than funny."

-The film was nominated for AFI's 100 Years...
-100 Laughs list.

 In 2016, Meredith Talusan of BuzzFeed cited it as an example of transphobia, placing Soapdish in a long line of films depicting "the transgender-woman-as-villainess trope in American movie comedies."